 The Beaver County System of Care will provide training that educates stakeholders on evidence-based and best practice models and that support the consumer-driven, recovery oriented transformation process.
 Training will be open to all peers, family members, service providers, community agencies and natural supports in Beaver County.

-- Substance abuse treatment providers interested in learning more about these grand funded training opportunities should contact Job Training for Beaver County, Inc. at: 724.728.2020 x-102 or mailto:email@example.com
+Substance abuse treatment providers interested in learning more about these grant-funded training opportunities should contact Job Training for Beaver County, Inc. at: 724.728.2020 x-102 or mailto:email@example.com

 Co-Occurring Disorder Series 2019